 On all other days the night market in Chiang Mai takes place outside of the very center, east from the main “square” – and in my opinion it is much better than the terribly crowded Sunday market.

 Ploen Ruedee Night Market is a perfect place for evening beer, traditional Thai dinner and some relaxing time with music.
 Every day around 7:30 pm you can see Thai dance shows.
-It definitely is my favorite thing to do in Chiang Mai.
+It definitely is my favorite thing to do in Chiang Mai and it’s great for all travelers.
+Single, couples or families with kids will love Chiang Mai and the market.

 2. Temples in the city